Authored by the expert who managed and guided the team behind the Algeria Property Pack

 Is it mandatory to get a lawyer or a notary to buy a property in Algiers right now?

-The key difference is that a notary in Algiers handles the transaction execution and official act for both parties, while a lawyer works exclusively for you and can provide independent due diligence, contract review, and protection of your interests.
+The key difference is that the notary in Algiers handles the formal execution of the transaction (drafting the deed, verifying documents, collecting taxes and fees), while a lawyer works exclusively for you and focuses on due diligence, contract protections, and making sure your interests are covered, especially if you do not read French or Arabic legal documents comfortably.

 What checks should I run so I don't buy a problem property in Algiers?